-Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns [Breaking]
+Alabama’s ‘Luv Guv’ Robert Bentley Arrested, Resigns

-Only an hour after being arrested on two campaign finance misdemeanors, embattled Alabama Governor Robert Bentley has resigned.
+Only an hour after being arrested on two campaign finance misdemeanors, embattled Alabama Governor Robert Bentley resigned.

 BREAKING: Lt Gov has received Resignation letter.
 Judge: 100hours of volunteer service as dr, not to run for office, waived retirement